sarmadalikhanofficial/Hackathon/UI\UX Figma Hackathon/README.md

 - **Redux** - A state management library used for the shopping cart and global app state.
 - **Framer Motion** - A library for animations and interactions in React.
 - **ShadCN UI** - A collection of beautiful, accessible, and customizable UI components.
 - **Figma** - The design tool used as the source of the project’s layout.
-The [Figma file](https://www.figma.com/community/file/1273571982885059508/e-commerce-website-template-freebie) designed by [Hamza Naeem](https://www.figma.com/@hamzauix)

 ## Installation